 Changing the food system couldn't be more urgent.
 All signs point to that conclusion, whether you consider the droughts, floods and fires caused by climate change, the rise in global food prices, or that the health effects of our current food system is predicted to shorten children's lives.
 Better, SMARTER ways of growing food, and feeding the world are needed, now.

 That's why we're developing a new documentary, book and multimedia project, called Generation Food.
+We'll be adding more about where we're at on these pages very soon.

 We want to show how ordinary women and men around the world are overcoming obstacles and "setting the table" for themselves, their communities, and generations to come.
 Generation Food is our way of sharing the resilience and wisdom of these communities with you, and yours with them online, on screen, on paper and in person.